FAQ for Summer Camp

 GCSEF hires professional coaches to provide the Grapevine Sailing Community the special coaching young sailors need to build confidence and encourage them to excel.
-GCSEF selected these instructors specifically for their sailing expertise and ability to adjust their coaching to meet the needs of each and every student.
-Our class instructors are all Level I US Sailing Certified with Red Cross First aid & CPR training certificates.
-We have a Maximum of 12 Students per Instructor on the water at any time.
-Each student must be able to swim 50 feet without a lifejacket.
-This is determined with a swim test on the first day of class.
+GCSEF selected these instructors specifically for their sailing expertise and ability to adjust their coaching to meet the needs of every student.
+Additionally, all of our instructors are US Sailing Level 1 Instructor, Red Cross First Aid, CPR certified.
+We have a maximum of 10 students per instructor at any time.
+Each student must be able to swim 50 feet and climb into a boat with a lifejacket.
+This is determined by a swim check on the first day of camp.

 Who Can Participate?

 All participants (except for the advanced race camp) must be at least 7 years old and no older than 16 years of age

 For the advanced race camp, participants must be at least 11 years old and no older than 16 years of age.

 Our summer sailing classes consist of morning classroom time with fun learning exercises and activities.
 Then afternoons are on the water.
 In the case of light air, we have fun on the water games, with squirt guns, buckets, and sponges.
 The camp is held rain or shine.
 In case of inclement weather, kids will watch sailing videos, play games and participate in team-building exercises.
 All our activities teach team building, leadership, and sportsmanship skills.
 On the last Thursday, campers will have the opportunity to test their sailing skills in a long-distance sail down Lake Grapevine.
 At the end of this excursion, we will stop at a park for a picnic and games.